reflectoring/reflectoring.github.io/content/blog/2022/2022-03-26-complete-guide-to-middleware-in-express.md

 When we have multiple middleware functions, we need to ensure that each of our middleware functions either calls the `next()` function or sends back a response.
 Express will not throw an error if our middleware does not call the `next()` function and will simply hang.

-The `next()` function is not a part of the Node.js or Express framework.
-The `next()` function could be named anything, but by convention, it is always named “next”.
+The `next()` function could be named anything, but by convention it is always named “next”.

-## Adding Middleware Functions for Processing All Requests
+## Adding a Middleware Function to All Requests
 We might also want to perform some common processing for all the routes and specify them in one place instead of repeating them for all the route definitions.
 Examples of common processing are authentication, logging, common validations, etc.

 Let us suppose we want to print the HTTP method (get, post, etc.) and the URL of every request sent to the Express application.
 Our middleware function for printing this information will look like this: